ajakaja/ajakaja.github.io/_posts/2018-08-06-oriented-area.md

 &+ \dots + a_{n-2} \sin (\theta_{n-1})) \tag{5}
 \end{aligned}$$

-But I think my version is better.
-It's certainly more compact.
-Doesn't matter, though; you can translate these formulas into any of various forms depending on which angles you would prefer to use.
+This and (4) are two ways of expressing the same idea: the area of a polygon in terms of scalar lengths and angles.
+I am not sure when you would ever want to use these, though -- these loops have $$O(N^2)$$ steps in them, while the original formula (1) involved only $$N$$.

 --------

 ## 3

-The Wikipedia article on [polygons](https://en.wikipedia.org/wiki/Polygon) sources formula (5) from *Computation of Areas of Oriented Figures* by A.M.
+As I'vementioned, the Wikipedia article on [polygons](https://en.wikipedia.org/wiki/Polygon) sources formula (5) from *Computation of Areas of Oriented Figures* by A.M.
 Lopshits, published 1959.
 It turns out some other people have chased that link and also cited this text, but I could not get my hands on a .pdf version, so I got it from the university library.

 If you are curious what it contains, here's an outline.
 The short version is: not much.
 I wanted more formulas and ideas in the vein of (5), but much deeper.
-Turns out, though, that's it's a largely pedagogical text that reaches that formula as its final result after spending 40 pages on the concept of oriented area and related (elementary) geometric proofs.
+Turns out, though, that's it's a mostly pedagogical text that reaches that formula as its final result after spending 40 pages on the concept of oriented area and related (elementary) geometric proofs.

-### Outline of *Computation of Areas of Oriented Figures* by AM Lopshits:
+<span style="text-decoration:underline;">Outline of *Computation of Areas of Oriented Figures* by AM Lopshits</span>

 **Chapter 1.
 Measurement of the Area of an Oriented Figure**
 1. Oriented triangles are a lot like regular triangles, but oriented.